saurabh-hirani/pi-extensions/README.md

-This repo is a a collection of pi extensions built a small group of friends who want to learn pi together.
+This repo is a a collection of pi extensions built by a small group of friends who want to learn pi together.

 There are no specific contribution guidelines as the project is in its nascent